Reception 2022 - 2023

 All of the crucial skills, knowledge and vocabulary that we teach are presented to the children throughout the year.
 These encompass a range of topics, which are designed with their interests in mind and supporting children to develop their experience and knowledge across a range of themes.
 Our learning environments, both inside and outside are also adapted regularly to meet the different and developing needs of the children.
 We aim to ensure that these areas are always stimulating and exciting, and more importantly they are accessible and challenge all children, regardless of where they are in their developmental journey.

 Within our EYFS, children are assessed continuously through accurate and specific observations.
 These provide us with information for immediate and future planning.
 Observations ensure that learning is embedded and consistent and that all children continue to make outstanding progress.
-This year we are trialling Seesaw to build online journals of evidence to demonstrate the children’s learning and progress over time.
-Evidence of learning will also be recorded through our WOW wall, pupils books, displays and floor books.
+This year we will continue to use Seesaw to build online journals of evidence to demonstrate the children’s learning and progress over time.
+Evidence of learning will also be recorded through our WOW wall and displays

 Impact